with Stan Brown, Amy Jo Phillips, Natasha Williams, and Eldric Bashful.

 Brown’s approach is somewhat unconventional, compared to the classical training he had.
 He said he avoids going to voice conferences because he doesn’t agree with the training techniques.
 He added that his approach is very popular.

 “A lot of that is about indoctrination; a lot of that is racist, and it is so systematic until the people who do it don’t think that it’s racist,” he said.
 “One of my British voice teachers told me – she said this in private because she knew she could not say this in public – she told me the English language did not belong to me and my culture.
-In that moment I knew, ‘This is a very powerful woman.
+At that moment I knew, ‘This is a very powerful woman.
 She could end my career if I rail at her and call her a racist right now.’
 So I took it.
 Now, I really do not believe in that.
 The English language does not belong to one ethnicity of people any longer, and language is a living thing.”

 But Brown internalized much of the bigotry he encountered in his studies.
 He said it took a toll on him emotionally, which lead to him taking a year off after graduate school.